natajedi/App-Angular/README.md

-# sait-Angular
+# App-Angular

 ### basis for the Angular project

-online store application with product cards, adding to cart, registration form, etc.
+online store application with product cards, adding to cart, registration form, product search, etc.

 - Install the dependencies